Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

 In this analysis we center the attention on the effect of the ambient temperature and humidity on the \textit{1st quartile} of the proxy stress measures and gain more understanding of the food consumption of sows that are most susceptible to heat stress.
 While the association between the feed intake of lactating sows and the ambient conditions of the farrowing room has been an active research area for some time, accounting for the temperature daily profile has not been considered yet hitherto.
-Figure \ref{functional covariates} displays the temperature and humidity profiles for three days.
+Figure \ref{functional covariates} displays the temperature and humidity daily profiles recorded at a frequency of 5-minute window intervals for three different days.
 Preliminary investigation reveals that temperature is negatively correlated with humidity at each time; this phenomenon is caused because the farm uses cool cell panels and fans to control the ambient temperature.
-Furthermore, it appears that there is strong pointwise correlation between temperature and humidity.
-In view of these observations we consider the mean summary of the humidity in our analysis.
-Exploratory analysis of the feed intake behavior of the sows suggest similarities for the sows with parity greater than one (who are at their third pregnancy or higher); thus we use a parity indicator instead of the actual parity of the sow.
+Furthermore, it appears that there is a strong pointwise correlation between temperature and humidity.
+In view of these observations, in our analysis we consider the daily average of humidity.
+Exploratory analysis of the feed intake behavior of the sows suggest similarities for the sows with parity greater than older sows (ones who are at their third pregnancy or higher); thus we use a parity indicator instead of the actual parity of the sow.
 The parity indicator $P_i$ is defined as one, if the $i$th sow has parity one and zero otherwise.
-As emphasized throughout the paper, the existing literature on quantile regression is not suitable to incorporate covariates of different types, as it is the case here.

 For the analysis we smooth daily temperature measurements of each sow using univariate smoother with $15$ cubic regression bases and quadratic penalty; REML is used to estimate smoothing parameter.
-The smoothed temperature curve for sow $i$'s $j$th repeated measure is denoted by $T_{ij}(t)$, $t\in[0,24)$.
-In addition the corresponding daily average humidity is denoted by $AH_{ij}$.
+The smoothed temperature curve for sow $i$'s $j$th repeated measure is denoted by $T_{ij}(t)$, $t\in[0,24)$, and the corresponding daily average humidity is denoted by $AH_{ij}$.
 Both temperature and average humidity are centered before being used in the analysis.